If you're in town then come and visit us at:

 View

-flower pin with very elaborate layered construction of bezel set green and
+brooch with elaborate layered construction featuring bezel set green and

 pink crystals, pegged natural garnet beads, enamel flowers and cultured